schmots1/Excel-mysql/README.md

 2. Download or git clone the project https://github.com/schmots1/Excel-mysql/archive/master.zip (#git clone https://github.com/schmots1/Excel-mysql.git)
 2b.
 If you downloaded the zip file extract it.
 3. From a console or git bash(run as adminstrator), navigate into the Excel-mysql directory that now exists (Excel-mysql-master if you used the .zip).
-•If you have 64-bit virtualiztaion on in your bios
+*If you have 64-bit virtualiztaion on in your bios
 4. Run the command 'vagrant up'
-•If you don't have, or can't virtualize 64-bit
+*If you don't have, or can't virtualize 64-bit
 4a.
 Edit the "Vagrantfile".
 Modify the line that says '   config.vm.box = "ubuntu/trusty64"' to say '   config.vm.box = "ubuntu/trusty32"'.
 Save the file
 4b.
 Run the command 'vagrant up'